-Smartphone users outnumber desktop users today, and mobile apps allow you to offer a better user experience to these people.
-Apps are built for loyalty, retention and customer satisfaction, are more effective for mobile commerce, and offer more monetization options.
+Apps are built for loyalty, retention and customer satisfaction, are more effective for mobile commerce, and offer more monetization potential.
 They also let you get into the app stores, which is a show of legitimacy for your brand.

 7 Benefits of Mobile Apps for Businesses Today

 There are a number of big benefits to launching a mobile app for your business.
-These benefits of mobile apps apply to businesses in almost all industries, from publishers, to eCommerce sites, to online courses and even physical retail.
+These benefits apply to businesses in almost all industries, from publishers, to eCommerce sites, to online courses and even physical retail.

 Here's a summary of the seven benefits we're going to discuss:

 - A Better Mobile User Experience